 Advisory practice benefits from moving beyond a binary choice between “fund” and “do not fund.”
 Instead, wealth managers and philanthropic advisors can consider graduated approaches, such as:

 Grassroots organizations are often essential to achieving meaningful and equitable impact.
-The challenge for philanthropic due diligence is not to lower standards, but to apply them intelligently and proportionately.
+The challenge for wealth managers and philanthropic advisors is not to lower standards, but to apply them intelligently and proportionately.

 Responsible advisory work recognizes that institutional robustness and community effectiveness do not always develop at the same pace.
 The role of due diligence is to bridge that gap—protecting donor intent and accountability while preserving the agency and value of grassroots actors.